Company establishment in Slovakia

 Communications with government agencies

-To fulfill the requirement of having a legal address, companies in Slovakia can use the address of their office, rented premises, or use the services of providing a legal address through specialized services.
-The latter option may be especially convenient for foreign entrepreneurs or start-ups who are not yet ready to rent a permanent office space.
+For example, the obligation of a legal address in Slovakia can be observed by the company through an office address, rented premises, or the provision of giving a legal address by offering such services.
+This might be very handy in the case of foreign entrepreneurs or start-ups that are not yet ready to rent a permanent office space.

-Having a registered office in Slovakia is an essential aspect of doing business and ensures compliance with legal requirements, as well as contributes to strengthening business reputation and operational efficiency.
-It is important to choose a legal address that will meet the needs and development strategy of your company, taking into account both current tasks and long-term business goals.
+Having a registered office in Slovakia means only an indispensable attribute of business activity and a guarantee of observance of legislation, and at the same time, making a contribution to strengthening business reputation and operational efficiency.
+You need to select a legal address that will meet your enterprise needs and development strategy according to current tasks and long-term business goals.

 Can I open a branch of a foreign company in Slovakia?

-Opening a branch of a foreign company in Slovakia is a popular and feasible way for international businesses to expand their presence and operate in this country.
-Slovakia, thanks to its strategic position in the center of Europe and its membership in the European Union and the euro area, offers attractive opportunities for foreign investors.
-In this article, we will look at the key aspects related to opening a branch of a foreign company in Slovakia, including the legal requirements, the registration process, and the main advantages of this approach.
+One of the most appropriate and feasible ways to extend an international business, being present in the country of Slovakia, is to establish a branch of a foreign company.
+Thanks to its strategic position in the center of Europe, and its membership in both the European Union and the euro area, Slovakia offers interesting opportunities for foreign investors.
+It tells about the main issues related to establishing a branch of a foreign company in Slovakia: legal issues, registration process, and the main reasons for such a decision.

 Legal aspects and requirements

-A foreign company can open a branch in Slovakia, which will act as its representative office, conducting commercial and other activities provided for by the charter.
-The branch is not a separate legal entity, but represents the interests of the parent company and acts on its behalf.
+In Slovakia, a branch of a foreign company can be opened that will carry out the functions of its representative office and also the commercial and other activities specified by the charter.
+The branch is not a legal entity, it represents the interests of the head office, and acts on its behalf.

-1. Preparation of documentation: It is necessary to prepare and legalize the constituent documents of the parent company, as well as the decision to establish a branch in Slovakia.
+1. Documentation preparation: Preparation and legalization of the constituent documents of the parent company and the decision on establishing a branch in the Slovak Republic.

-2. Obtaining a legal address in Slovakia: The branch must have a legal address in Slovakia, which is used for official correspondence and registration purposes.
+2. Obtaining a legal address in Slovakia: A branch has to have its legal address in Slovakia, which is meant for official correspondence and registration purposes.

-3. Appointment of a Branch Director: A branch director must be appointed to represent the company’s interests in Slovakia and have the right to act on its behalf.
+3. Appointment of Branch Director: A branch director who will be able to represent the interests of the company in Slovakia and act in its name should also be appointed.

-4. Registration in the Commercial Register of Slovakia: All necessary documents are submitted for registration of the branch in the Commercial Register.
-After registration, the branch receives an identification number.
+4. Registration in the Commercial Register of Slovakia: Documents regarding registration of the branch with the Commercial Register are submitted.
+Following registration, the latter assigns an identification number to it.

 Advantages of opening a branch office

-1. Access to the European market: Opening a branch office in Slovakia allows a foreign company to strengthen its presence in Europe and do business more easily both in Slovakia and in neighboring EU countries.
+• Access to the European market: A branch office opened in Slovakia would grant the foreign company closer access to Europe and the ability to conduct its business with greater ease both within Slovakia and EU neighboring countries.

-2. Economic benefits: Slovakia offers relatively low tax rates and an affordable workforce, which can reduce the operating costs of a foreign company.
+• Economic advantages: Slovakia provides relatively low taxes and cheap labor, which might decrease the operational costs for a foreign company.

 Can a foreigner open a company in Slovakia?

-Foreigners have the opportunity to open a company in Slovakia, which makes this country attractive for international entrepreneurs and investors.
-Due to its strategic location in Europe, its membership in the European Union and the euro area, and its favorable business climate, Slovakia offers a variety of business opportunities.
-In this article, we will look at how a foreigner can open a company in Slovakia, the main steps of this process, and key aspects to pay attention to.
+In addition, foreigners have the option of opening a company in Slovakia, and this fact makes the country very attractive to international entrepreneurs and investors.
+With its strategic location in Europe, membership in the EU and euro area, and an exceptionally favorable business climate, Slovakia is in a good position to offer a wide range of business opportunities.
+In this article, we will see how a foreigner can open a company in Slovakia, its main steps of this process, and key points to pay attention to.

-• A limited liability company (s.r.o.) is the most popular form for small and medium – sized businesses with limited liability of founders.
+• s.r.o.: A limited liability company is the most popular form of all small and medium-sized businesses with limited liability of founders.

-• Joint – stock company (a.s.) – suitable for large enterprises with the possibility of raising capital through the issue of shares.
+• a.s.: Joint-stock company – for large enterprises, it is proper with a possibility of raising capital by the issue of shares.

-• Individual entrepreneur (živnostník) – for those who want to do business alone.
+• živnostník: for those who want to do business alone – as an individual entrepreneur.

 Steps to open a company

-1. Choosing the type of company: Determine which form of legal entity best suits your business plan and scope of activity.
+1. Company type selection: Provide recommendations regarding what form of a legal entity corresponds most to your business plan and a circle of activity.

-2. Documentation preparation: Includes constituent documents, such as the company’s charter, and documents confirming the identity of the founders.
+2. Preparation of Documents: The preparation of constituent documents—including the company’s charter—and documents confirming the identity of the founders.

-3. Legal address: The company must have a registered office in Slovakia.
-This can be an office space or an address via the virtual office service.
+3. Legal address: The company shall be obliged to have a registered office in the Slovak Republic.
+This might be some office or just an address via the Virtual office service.

-4. Bank account: Opening a corporate bank account for depositing the authorized capital and subsequent financial transactions.
+4. Bank account: It is necessary to open a corporate bank account, where the authorized capital will be deposited, and all further financial operations will be conducted.

-5. Registration in the Commercial Register: Submission of all necessary documents for company registration.
-This process can be done in person or through a trusted person/law firm.
+5. State your company in the Commercial Register: You have to file an application with all the documents necessary for registration.
+You can do this in person or entrust the procedure to some trusted person/law firm.

-6. Tax registration: After registering in the Commercial Register, you must register with the tax office and obtain a Taxpayer Identification Number (IČO).
+6. Tax registration: After inclusion in the Commercial Register, you need to apply to the tax office for registration and obtain the so-called IČO (Taxpayer Identification Number).

 Important aspects

-• Tax System: Understanding the Slovak tax system will help you optimize your company’s tax liabilities.
+• Tax System: Understanding the system of taxation in Slovakia will enable you to find ways of minimizing your company’s taxes.

-Can I get a residence permit when setting up a company in Slovakia?
+Can I obtain a residence permit when incorporating a company in Slovakia?

-Slovakia provides an opportunity for foreign citizens to obtain a temporary residence permit on the basis of doing business.
-This requires businesses to make a positive contribution to the country’s economy, create jobs for Slovak citizens, or be recognized as important from a social or economic point of view.
+Under Slovakian law, foreign nationals may apply for a temporary residence permit on the basis of business activity.
+That is, a business should be of positive contribution to the economy of the country, or provide an opportunity for citizens of Slovakia to get a job, or has to be recognized as important from a social or economic point of view.

-3. Investment: Proof that sufficient funds are available to invest in the business and cover the initial costs.
+Investment Proof of having sufficient funds for investment in the business and to cover initial expenses is required.

-5. Health insurance: A valid health insurance policy covering the period of your stay in Slovakia.
+Health insurance A valid health insurance policy that covers the duration of your stay in Slovakia is necessary.

-6. No criminal record: Certificate of absence of criminal records from the country of origin and other countries of stay for the last few years.
+No criminal record A certificate confirming the absence of criminal records from the country of origin and any other countries of stay in the past few years is required.

 The process of applying for a residence permit

-The procedure for obtaining a residence permit begins with the submission of an application to the Consulate of the Slovak Republic in the applicant’s country of origin or directly to the Police for Foreigners in Slovakia, if the applicant is already in the country for legal reasons.
-The application must specify the purpose of obtaining a residence permit as “doing business”.
+The application process for residence permit should be addressed to the Consulate of the Slovak Republic in a country of origin, or directly to the Police for Foreigners in Slovakia, if the applicant is already in the country for legal reasons.
+The purpose of the request of residence permit should be stated as “doing business”.

 Temporary residence permit